Philippine Superstition: "Bati" (A Greeting That Can Cause Harm)

 The Philippine folklore about the goblin's mound.
 Also sharing my story about the folk healer's called albularyo where one goes to when believed to be cursed by the goblin (nuno.)

-For those who can add information about "bati," or anyone who had story to share, feel free to share your experienced or from anyone you know by leaving some comment.
+For those who can add information about "bati," or anyone who have their own story to share, or know someone who experienced usog, bales, or bati, feel free to leave it on the comment section below.

 I would love to read it and I know other readers too, will appreciate it.